jackrosenthal/kajiki/docs/migrating_from_genshi.rst

  * `py:strip`
  * `xi:include`

 Note that, in particular, `py:match` is not supported.
-In addition, FastPt supports the following additional directives:
+In addition, Kajiki supports the following additional directives:

  * `py:include` - same semantics as `xi:include`, use if you don't like lots of